DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 sponsor to instruct students or licensees in prelicensure or continuing education courses

-and who provides instruction directly and interactively in contact with students or
+and provides instruction directly and interactively with students or licensees.
+An

-licensees.
-An instructor may utilize guest speakers but shall bear ultimate responsibility
+instructor may utilize guest speakers but shall bear ultimate responsibility to the sponsor

 (d) "Prelicensure course" means a course that complies with the AQB criteria for